telosnetwork/telos-docs/docs/zero/about/network_peer_protocol.md

 * The node sends a catch up request message to the peer with its head block info.
 * The node sends a catch up notice message to inform the peer it needs to sync.

 In the first case, the node switches the mode from in-sync to head catchup mode.
 In the second case, the peer switches to head catchup mode after receiving the notice message from the node.
 In practice, in-sync mode is short-lived.
-In a busy EOSIO blockchain, nodes spend most of their time in catchup mode validating transactions and syncing their chains after catchup messages are received.
+In a busy Antelope blockchain, nodes spend most of their time in catchup mode validating transactions and syncing their chains after catchup messages are received.

 ## 4. Protocol Algorithm